Installation

 sudo apt install build-essential

+To install the most recent stable release of the HoloOcean library, download or clone our repo at: https://github.com/byu-holoocean/HoloOcean.
 We suggest cloning it with lowercase naming, as our example code uses, like so:

 git clone git@github.com:byu-holoocean/HoloOcean.git holoocean

-From the cloned repo, do the following:
+From the cloned repo, install the package by doing to following:

 cd holoocean/client